Eco-Friendly Pet Care Practices

 -

-Plastic pet food containers and metal cans (like steel and aluminum) are rinsed and recycled.
+Plastic pet food containers and metal cans (like steel and aluminum) are washed and recycled.
 If your home doesn’t have a recycling service or clearly labeled bins, I’ll take eligible containers home with me to dispose of them properly in my own recycling bin.

-Asheville Recycling Guidelines: Asheville’s curbside recycling accepts plastic bottles, jugs, tubs, and jars—generally #1 and #2 plastics—as well as clean steel, tin, and aluminum cans.
+Asheville Recycling Guidelines: Asheville’s curbside recycling accepts plastic bottles, jugs, tubs, and jars, generally #1 and #2 plastics, as well as clean steel, tin, and aluminum cans.
 For full guidelines, visit: What Can I Recycle – City of Asheville

 -